Unboxed-Software/solana-course/content/pda.md

 If you haven't been following along with past lessons or haven't saved your work from before, feel free to use the starter code on the `starter` branch of [this repository](https://github.com/Unboxed-Software/solana-student-intro-program/tree/starter).

 Try to do this independently if you can!
-If you get stuck though, feel free to reference the [solution code](https://github.com/Unboxed-Software/solana-student-intro-program).
-Note that the solution code is on the `main` branch and that your code may look slightly different.
+If you get stuck though, feel free to reference the [solution code](https://github.com/Unboxed-Software/solana-student-intro-program/tree/solution-add-replies).
+Note that the solution code is on the `solution-add-replies` branch and that your code may look slightly different.